prinx/txtpay-php/README.md

 });
 ```

-Now, run Everything, by calling the `process` method on the callback.
+Now, run everything, by calling the `process` method on the callback.

 ```php
 $callback->process();